The Nineteenth Century

 This was the first valuation after the 1671 document.
 It has more detail, especially of the landowners.
 It is interesting to note that Tynron was always the least valuable parish (after Half Morton by Gretna) in Dumfriesshire and had the smallest population, though it was by no means the smallest in area.

 A map by John Ainslie in 1782 is fascinating, but inaccurate, marking Cormilligan on a stream running into the Dalwhat.
-Thomson’s Map of 1821 is clear and fairly accurate and also details 994 hectares of cultivated land in Tynron, along with 3616 hectares never cultivated and 164 hectares wooded.
+Thomson’s Map of 1821 above is plain, clear and fairly accurate and also details 994 hectares of cultivated land in Tynron, along with 3616 hectares never cultivated and 164 hectares wooded.
 His map compares well with its predecessors, though it is still not precise.
-In fact, Thomson clearly repeated mistakes made on William Crawford’s nice map of 1804 in the National Map Library.
+In fact, Thomson clearly repeated mistakes made on William Crawford’s nice map.
 Auchengibbert and Lann are particularly misplaced.

 The Johnston map circa 1850 is neatly drawn and more attractive with its hill-shading, but seems to be based on Thomson and repeats some of Thomson’s mistakes.
 See Auchengibbert and Lann again.
 In any case the superb large scale OS maps of the 1850s easily surpassed them.
-See maps 18 and 19 as examples.
-The first edition OS map *20 revised to 1896 is also a vast improvement.
+See the beautiful maps of the mill sites later as examples.
+The first edition OS map revised to 1896 is also a vast improvement.

 James Shaw is one Tynron’s most famous worthies.
 He was the schoolmaster at the parish school up the glen at Glendow.
 He was a lifelong bachelor, a prolific writer and sought-after speaker at events.